 Finally, on Thursday, Russian Ambassador Alexander Chepurin came to the residence of the government of Serbia - a person in Serbia is popular and well-known.
 According to official channels, we will never receive confirmation of who initiated this meeting, but unofficially from the office of the Prime Minister, who was "recommended" from the office of President Vucic.

 When the bomb has already exploded, it can not be neutralized, but you can try to minimize losses.
 On an official photo from the office of the Prime Minister, Brnabic passes Chepurin a thin gray folder, which, apparently, was the transcript of the conversation with a correspondent of Bloomberg.
 Both look happy and content.
-The official comments indicated that "the Prime Minister of Serbia said that her words were misinterpreted by the American agency."
-At that point we decided to do.
-As a postscript, the head of the Russian Foreign Ministry's Press Department, Maria Zakharova, in an interview with the Serbian news agency Beta, said that the choice of ways to develop "the sovereign right of Serbia."
+The official comments indicated that "the Prime Minister of Serbia said that her words were misinterpreted by the American agency".
+On that and decided.
+As a postscript, the head of the Russian Foreign Ministry's Press Department, Maria Zakharova, in an interview with the Serbian news agency Beta, said that the choice of ways to develop "Serbia's sovereign right".
 "But we sincerely want that no one should put either Anu or anyone else before the choice: either - or.
 Optimal to be with one, and with others.
 It is useful and safe from the point of view of one's own interests, "she explained.

 Apparently, the justification of Brnabich is true.
 The text of Bloomberg does not at all resemble an interview in the form in which all are accustomed to seeing them.
 English-speaking journalism habitually turns a conversation with a newsmaker into a kind of independent text, in which the interviewee's quotes are used as an illustration of his own thoughts and the general idea of the text.
 This is an American standard, familiar not only for Bloomberg, but for all "advanced journalism."